This feature is only available on the Royal Jelly plan

 Automatic Organization with Rules

 Mailboxes are most powerful when combined with rules.
-Instead of manually moving conversations, you can set up rules that automatically route incoming messages to the right mailbox.
+Instead of manually adjusting conversations, you can set up rules that automatically route incoming messages.

 For example: